 Not too long ago I pinned a recipe from Heather for salmon burgers, which I decided I would modify and turn into tuna burgers.
 I’ll admit it, I’ve never been very successful with tuna burgers so to say these were the “Best I’ve made” isn’t really saying a lot.
 However, they truly were absolutely delicious.
 The day I made these burgers I happened to be in one of those starving situations where I had been in a meeting at work and went too long without food.
 I came home and made these and ate two in about 5 seconds.
 That, my friends, is why you shouldn’t let yourself get too hungry!
-I ate them way too fast, but boy were they good (and yes, they were still good the next day when I wasn’t starving.
+I ate them way too fast, but boy was the good (and yes, they were still good the next day when I wasn’t starving.
 And, they even tasted good cold).

 I don’t buy tuna often, but when I do I typically buy Starkist in the pouches (they are easy to open and don’t need a lot of straining, plus they aren’t in a can….I’m not so sure I trust cans anymore).
-The last time I was at the store I found this tuna that was “wild caught”, plus it had a couple other label claims that interested me;
+The last time I was at the store I found this tuna that was “wild-caught”, plus it had a couple of other label claims that interested me;

-I like to buy the albacore tuna because it’s got the highest amount of EPA and DHA, compared to other tunas (like white tuna).
+I like to buy albacore tuna because it’s got the highest amount of EPA and DHA, compared to other tunas (like white tuna).
 However, it also has the highest amount of mercury.
 I liked this brand because it claimed to have less mercury and even more EPA and DHA.
 The chart below lists the mercury content and EPA/DHA content of some of your favorite fish (Source: USDA Dietary Guidelines).
 Notice light canned tuna has much less mercury than albacore (ladies, if you’re pregnant, stick to the light canned tuna!).

 1 egg + 1 egg white